 Wadud enjoys representing SOAS at events, fostering partnerships and advocating for TEL's effective use.

-Prior to this, he spent a happy and successful 6 years at King’s College London where he enjoyed making substantial changes to their learning technologies, processes, and output.
-Zaheer has a wealth of experience within Digital Education and is a keen collaborator at every turn.
-More recently, he has worked on various immersive learning projects and is keen to explore these further.
+At several HEI's, Zaheer and his teams have enjoyed making substantial changes to learning technology provisions, processes, and output.
+He has a wealth of experience within Digital Education and is a keen collaborator at every turn.
+More recently, he worked on various immersive learning projects and is keen to explore these further.

-Zaheer was formerly a teacher in a range of subjects and completed a PGCE and MEd at the Institute of Education.
-A keen sportsperson and coach, he currently runs a sports academy which specialises in Cricket and mentoring young adults throughout East London and Essex.
+Zaheer was formerly a teacher in a range of subjects and completed his PGCE and MEd at the Institute of Education.
+As a keen sportsperson and coach, he currently runs a non-profit sports academy which specialises in Football & Cricket and mentoring young adults throughout East London and Essex.

 Julian coaches digital transformation for academic, professional and leadership staff across London’s HE, FE and Adult Learning sectors.